freeCodeCamp/chapter/README.md

 ## User stories so far

 Our goal is to keep things simple and not reinvent wheels.
-So far we have only two user roles: participants and chapter organizers.
+So far we have only two user roles: participants and chapter organizers, both of which are users.

+### As a user

+- I can open a registration page where I can sign up with email and password.

+- I can log in with my email and password or I can log in with social login via Google.

+- I can see my account page where I can reset my password if I've registered with email and password.
+Otherwise I'll see a link to my Google profile.

+- I can log out.

 ### As a future participant